Imbalanced Classification via Explicit Gradient Learning From Augmented Data: The proposed method of Augmentation by Explicit Gradient Meta-Learning

 Our implementation requires an initial classifier that will be modified gradually through the introduction of samples in $D^{synth}$.
 We will split $D$ into two disjoint subsets $D = D^{train} \sqcup D^{valid}$ each of which is distributed as the original $D$.
 The first subset, $D^{train}$, would serve us to obtain an initial classifier $C_{\theta_0}$.
 The second subset, $D^{valid}$, controls how $C_{\theta}$ adapts to the synthetic samples while remaining unbiased with respect to the original data.

-We will focus to enhance performance in the challenging regions of feature space.
+We aim to enhance performance in the challenging regions of feature space.
 To do that, we obtain synthetic samples $D^{synth}$ by duplicating the minority samples that lie in regions of high uncertainty as determined by $C_{\theta_0}$, i.e., we choose all minority samples $x\in D^{train}$ for which $C_{\theta_0}(x)\leq c$, for some predefined constant $0\leq c\leq 1$.
+In practice in all our experiments the datasets are relatively small and the imposed imbalance ratio only leaves few minority points, we found that it is more effective to set $c=1$ and duplicate all the minority data.
+In larger datasets where the imbalance ratio is less severe it is worth to tune the parameter $c$ to attain better performance.

 The training of our classification model $C_{\theta}$ involves the following steps: First we adapt the decision boundary of $C_{\theta}$ in terms of the synthetic data.
-We do this by calculating the loss function on $Z^{synth}$ and performing one or more gradient descent updates.
-We call the resulting classifier parametrized by $\theta'(Z^{synth})$ the ``adapted classifier''.
-Note, the new parameters are calculated as a function of $Z^{synth}$, for example using one gradient update:
+We do this by calculating the loss function on $X^{synth}$ and performing one or more gradient descent updates.
+We call the resulting classifier parametrized by $\theta'(X^{synth})$ the ``adapted classifier''.
+Note, the new parameters are calculated as a function of $X^{synth}$, for example using one gradient update:

-Next, we will gradually modify $Z^{synth}$.
+Next, we gradually modify $X^{synth}$.
 This is achieved while preserving the ``adapted classifier'' fidelity to the original data.
 For this purpose, we compute the loss of the adapted classifier on the validation set, i.e, $\mathcal{L}(D^{valid}; C_{\theta'})$.
-We change the value of $Z^{synth}$, by performing gradient descent through the computed loss, i.e.:
+We change the value of $X^{synth}$, by performing gradient descent through the computed loss, i.e.:

 With our explicit gradient method, we optimize the classifier parameters by performing one or a small number of gradient steps on $Z^{synth}$, and then move them to a region that produces a better final decision boundary.
 The total objective can be formulated as follows: